Lunar-Mapping-Project/mappings/README.md

 ## Roadmap

 - Migrate current mappings into intermediate format
-- Updated mappings (currently migrating from a397868/master -> 93d4dd4/master)
+- Updated mappings (migrate to latest when possible)
 - Javadoc